Xiamen: Modern logistics industry

 Xiamen has been approved as a national modern logistics innovation and development city, a national cross-border e-commerce comprehensive pilot zone, a smart logistics city and a logistics standardization pilot zone, and a demonstration city for the standardization of cold chain circulation of agricultural products.
 In 2018, the modern logistics industry in Xiamen achieved an output value of 118 billion yuan ($17.17 billion).
 And Xiamen port ranked 7th in China and 14th in the world in terms of container throughput.
 Xiamen has formed a freight hub integrating the southeast coastal area highways and railroads.
 There are five logistics industry agglomeration areas in Xiamen: Haicang and Dongdu port-surrounding areas, Qianchang, Tongan and Xiang'an.

 Financial services industry

 In 2018, Xiamen's total revenue of financial services reached 152.9 billion yuan ($22.24 billion), and added value accumulated to 52.4 billion yuan.
 Industrial parks include Xiamen cross-Straits financial center and Xiamen Area of China (Fujian) Pilot Free Trade Zone.

 Bio-medicine and health industry

 Xiamen is a pilot city for the regional agglomeration of emerging industries in bio-medicine, with a total output value of 58.9 billion yuan ($8.56 billion) in 2018.
 A total of 241 State-level high-tech enterprises have settled in the city.
 Xiamen Biobay is the incubation center for local bio-medicine achievements.

+Xiamen Yarui Optical is one of the world's largest eyeglasses manufacturers, and its trade name Bolon is China's largest eyewear brand.